 one of the following:

-(a) a radio licence or authority issued for that radio transmitter by an International Telecommunication Union administration that New Zealand is required to recognise under the International Telecommunication Convention; and
+a radio licence or authority issued for that radio transmitter by or on behalf of a member state of the International Telecommunication Union:

-(2) Every person who operates any radio transmitter in contravention of subclause (1) commits an offence and is liable on summary conviction to a fine not exceeding $20,000.
+Every person who operates any radio transmitter in contravention of subclause (1) commits an offence and is liable on conviction to a fine not exceeding $20,000.

 Regulation 48(1)(a): replaced, on 1 February 2015, by regulation 21 of the Radiocommunications Amendment Regulations 2014 (LI 2014/374).